iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 - Path: ``/wallets/name``, Data: "John" (raw): wallets.Index("name").Get("John")
   - `wallets` are queried for the account with name `John`.

+### Multikey indexes

+There might be some cases where one index have multiple values.
+Multikeys exists for this purpose.
+Query response will be multiple values instead of one.

 ### Prefixes

 There might be cases which all the data with index that begins with prefix. `wallets`